neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

 Of note, both locally linear and perturbation-based methods rely on removing or perturbing features in order to characterize how/if the model's prediction degrades.
 While removing important features may affect the prediction of the model, so too can the artifacts introduced by the removal or perturbation procedure.

-As a physician we would not want to use any of these methods, either because they lack fidelity or are too slow to scale to large datasets or be deployed in point-of-care settings.
+While we can think of reasons to use each of these methods, none of them seem to satisfy our list of wants, either because they lack fidelity to the data or are too slow to scale to large datasets.

 ### Is There Another Way?

-Recently, Amortized Explanation Methods (AEM)<d-cite key="Dabkowski2017, Chen2018, yoon2018invase, schwab2019cxplain"></d-cite> have been introduced to reduce the cost of providing model-agnostic explanations by learning a single global selector model that efficiently identifies the subset of locally important features in an instance of data with a single forward pass.
+Recently, Amortized Explanation Methods (AEM)<d-cite key="Dabkowski2017, Chen2018, yoon2018invase, schwab2019cxplain"></d-cite> have been introduced to reduce the cost of providing model-agnostic explanations by learning a single global selector model that efficiently identifies the subset of important features in an instance of data with a single forward pass.
-Amortized  explanation method s learn the global selector model by optimizing the fidelity of the explanations.
+Amortized explanation methods learn the global selector model by optimizing the fidelity of the explanations to the data.

 Let's look at the following illustration, which exemplifies an amortized  explanation method :